 Maximum Effective Range: Laser Cannons: 4,000 feet (1,220 meters).
 Short Range Missiles: As per short range missile type (See revised bomb and missile tables for details.)

-Mega Damage: Laser Cannons: 1D6x10 MD for four shot burst.
-Short Range Missiles: As per short range missile type (Usually fragmentation) (See revised bomb and missile tables for details.)
+Mega Damage: Laser Cannons: 1D6x10 for four blast burst.
+Short Range Missiles: As per short range missile type - Usually fragmentation warheads (See revised bomb and missile tables for details.)

-Rate of Fire: Laser Cannons: 6 attacks per melee. (+2 to strike aircraft; +3 to strike missiles.)
-Short Range Missiles: Can fire short range missiles one at a time or in volleys of two (2), three (3), or four (4) short range missiles per launcher.
-Can fire up to six times per melee in place of gun fire.
+Rate of Fire: Laser Cannons: Six (6) attacks per melee. (+2 to strike aircraft; +3 to strike missiles.)
+Short Range Missiles: can fire short range missiles one at a time or in volley of two (2), three (3), or four (4) short range missiles per launcher.
+Can fire up to two (2) times per melee round in place of gun fire.

 Payload: Laser Cannons: Effectively unlimited.
-Short Range Missiles: 32 short range missiles per mount.
+Short Range Missiles: Thirty-two (32) short range missiles per mount.

 Maximum Effective Range: As per cruise, long range, or medium range missile type (See revised bomb and missile tables for details.)

-Mega-Damage: As per medium range missile type (See revised bomb and missile tables for details.)
+Mega-Damage: As per cruise, long range, or medium range missile type (See revised bomb and missile tables for details.)

 Rate of Fire: Can fire missiles one at a time or in volleys of two (2), four (4), sixteen (16), or thirty-two (32) missiles for both launchers per melee and can be fired at multiple targets at the same time.